On the Road to Kaza: Stopping at Key Monastery

 Architectural elements of Key Monastery against the surrounding mountain landscape (Photo: Arpan Ray)

-In a small, dimly lit room, a few monks were working on a sand mandala, placing fine grains of colored sand methodically.
-Outside, young monks in simple brown robes gathered in the courtyard.
-Some were reciting chants, others were playing.
-We spoke briefly and took a few pictures.
+In one small, dim room, a few monks were working on a sand mandala, carefully placing grains of coloured sand.
+Outside, in the courtyard, younger monks were sitting together.
+Some were reciting prayers, others were laughing and playing.

 A photo-story made from the photos taken during our visit to the Spiti valley and the Key monastery (Music: Hans Zimmer Gladiator)